 Ever wished that you could have fresh greens growing in your home in the winter?
 Sprouting seeds is so easy to do and in just a few short days you can have fresh greens growing right on your countertop.

-Last week I felt like I had won the lottery.
-The hubby noticed my mom’s sprouts growing on the counter and he asked if we could grow some.
+Many years ago, my hubby noticed my mom’s sprouts growing on the counter and he asked if we could grow some.
 I told him, of course, and I pulled out my kitchen sprouter out from under the cabinet.
 After 5 days, when the sprouts were grown, the hubby opened up the container and started eating away.
 He was so excited and told me now he could take sprout sandwiches to work!
-The reason I felt like I had won the lottery is that the hubby can be so picky about eating healthy things, and I finally found something he got excited about and wanted to eat!
+I felt like I had won the lottery because he can so picky about eating healthy things, and I finally found something he got excited about and wanted to eat!

 If you’ve been wanting to sprout your own seeds here is a little tutorial on how to do it.
 You can find sprouting seeds at your local health foods store or from your co-op or from Amazon.
-You can either use a glass jar to sprout or you can get a kitchen sprouter just like I have HERE.
+I prefer to get mine from Azure Standard.
+For the sprouter, you can either use a glass jar to sprout or you can get a kitchen sprouter just like I have.

 Put one tablespoon of sprout seeds in either the jar or the container.
 Don’t add more than that or it will overflow!

 If you are using a jar you need to put a piece of cheesecloth over the top of the jar.
-The sprouts need to breath and you need something to rise the the water off.
+The sprouts need to breath and you need something to rinse the water off.

 If you are using a sprouter you will put water in the top part and it will drain through.
 When it’s done just empty out the bottom.

 Here are the seeds on day 2.
 If you look closely you can see that they have already started sprouting.
-Make sure you are rinsing them off twice a day.
+Be sure to continue rinsing them off twice a day.